Joseni99/azure-iot-learn/iam.md

 3- Inside of resource groups click on +Create

-Select the subscription and call the resource group EU-resource-group, and the region in West Europe, here what we are doing is go give it a name and selecting the location of our resources.
+Select the subscription and call the resource group EU-resource-group, and the region in West Europe, here what we are doing is go give it a name and selecting the location of our resources metadata, not the resources themselves.

+The resource group stores metadata about the resources.
+Therefore, when you specify a location for the resource group, you are specifying where that metadata is stored. **For compliance reasons**, you may need to ensure that your data is stored in a particular region.

 <img src="img\4%20(6).png" title="" alt="4 (6).png" width="595">